| |

 and there are all types of variations, but these are basically the three

 that I've encountered the most: Classic, Bittersweet, and Spiced.
+First, we only had representatives of the first two.

 Alex took a stab at making a spiced hot chocolate but he overdid the